PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCases.md

 <img src="./images/imsitu.jpg" alt="Traditional vs. Machine learning" width="800">

-## Responsible AI: Bias & Fairness
+## Responsible AI

 In **today's data lab**, we will work on the Responsible AI use-cases.
-Use-case 1-5 are related to the independent study material of Week 1.
-Use case 6 is related to the independent study material of Week 7.
+Use-case 1-5 (Topic: Bias and Fairness) are related to the independent study material of Week 1.
+Use case 6 (Topic: Transparency and Interpretability) is related to the independent study material of Week 7.

 ## Use-cases